The other day I was sitting in my bedroom with Clara and Zani and the doorbell rang. And there was dead silence.

 I can’t prove that I got higher-order conditioning with Clara.
 But I’ll note that there is a lot of research that indicates that if two stimuli are perceived by the same sense, it’s easier to get higher order conditioning Barry Schwartz, E. A. Wasserman, and S. J. Robbins.
 (2002).
 5th ed.
 Psychology Of Learning And Behavior. p.
 63 Barking and the ring of a doorbell are both auditory stimuli.
 The research indicates that they would be easier to pair than, say, barking and a light turning on or barking and a smell.

 These two types of responses are intertwined.
-Cues acquire an element of classical conditioning.
+Cues gain an element of classical conditioning.
 Respondent behaviors such as the body preparing for food are quickly followed by operant behaviors to get to the food.
-So I’m not going to argue that Clara’s response was 100% higher-order classical conditioning, nor that Zani’s was 100% operant.
+So I won’t argue that Clara’s response was 100% higher-order classical conditioning, nor that Zani’s was 100% operant.
 But I think those are the main processes that happened.